You can never have enough online visibility! VisualCV is one more place on the web someone can learn about you!

 Work samples, work samples, and more work samples.
 Show, don’t tell.

 If you’re a designer – show off your best designs.
 An engineer – your best 3D models.
 A professor – your top published papers.
-If you’re a marketing professional or salesperson – video could be a valuable additional.
+If you’re a marketing professional or salesperson – video could be a valuable addition.
 If you were quoted in the New York Times – add a link to the story.
 Your VisualCV should be your professional highlight reel, and it’s much easier to show that off with visual content than words.
 The more proof you have, the better.

 Is an icon/link still available to include in an email signature?